This posts addresses basic on-site Search Engine Optimisation for WordPress based websites.

 WordPress Settings > Reading screen and un-check the check-box next to ‘Discourage search engines from indexing this site’.

-That will edit the command in the virtual robots.txt file that WordPress creates and the search engines will then crawl your site when they visit.
+That will edit the command in the virtual robots.txt file that WordPress creates and the search engines will then be able to crawl your site when they visit.

 Set up your site META title, description and keywords